Knocking Back the Politics Dividing Your Community: Door by Door, Street by Street

 - Invite more people into collective action.

-When organised neighbours are visible and active, it sends a message: division doesn’t work here.
+When organised neighbours are visible and active, it sends a message: division does not work here.

-We’re not arriving with abstract arguments.
-We’re arriving with real examples.
+We do not arrive with abstract arguments.
+We arrive with real examples.
 On the doorstep, we talk about:

 - Housing case wins where members have stopped evictions and forced landlords to back down.